burningwave/core/README.md

 <br>

 # Getting and setting properties of a Java bean through path
-Through **ByFieldOrByMethodPropertyAccessor** and **ByMethodOrByFieldPropertyAccessor** it is possible to get and set properties of a Java Bean by using path.
+Through **ByFieldOrByMethodPropertyAccessor** and **ByMethodOrByFieldPropertyAccessor** it is possible to get and set properties of a Java bean by using path.
 So for this example we will use these Java beans:

 ```java
 package org.burningwave.core.bean;